-The FAST Act aligns with federal code of regulations 23.450.306, which states that MPOs shall develop longrange transportation plans through a performance-driven, outcome-based approach to planning for metropolitan areas of the State.
+The FAST Act aligns with federal code of regulations 23.450.306, which states that MPOs shall develop long-range transportation plans through a performance-driven, outcome-based approach to planning for metropolitan areas of the State.
 It also states that this planning process should address the ten planning factors listed below.
-These factors were first introduced through the MAP-21 Act and were expanded upon by the FAST Act.
+These factors were expanded upon by the FAST Act.

-- 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
-Increase the safety of the transportation system for motorized and non-motorized users; - 3.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
+Increase the safety of the transportation system for motorized and non-motorized users: - 3.
 Increase the security of the transportation system for motorized and non-motorized users; - 4.
 Increase accessibility and mobility of people and freight; - 5.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns;

-- 6. Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
+- Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
 Promote efficient system management and operation; - 8.
-Emphasize the preservation of the existing transportation system; - 9.
-Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - 10.
+Emphasize the preservation of the existing transportation system; - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - 10.
 Enhance travel and tourism.